 - You can then begin to launch the desktop by clicking on the Launch button in the lower right hand corner of the page.
 This should bring up the following confirmation dialog:

-- If the settings appear to be correct, click Launch in this menu to start the desktop A server is a computer system or software program that provi...
+- If the settings appear to be correct, click Launch in this menu to start the desktop a server is a computer program that provides services to oth...
 More.
 This process should take approximately 5-10 minutes to spin up a new Windows server instance.
 Please refresh the page every few minutes to update the status of the server.
 In the 4.
 Logs menu once the message

 Server(s) Startedis reported the desktop should be ready to use.